SDL-Hercules-390/hyperion/readme/README.MINGW.md

   it should be noted that building Herc with MinGW may no longer work.
 (It hasn't been tested in a long time).

-  The prefered method (and indeed the only SUPPORTED method) for building the Win32 version of Hercules is via Microsoft's free compiler toolkit as explained in the README.MSVC document.
+  The preferred method (and indeed the only SUPPORTED method) for building the Win32 version of Hercules is via Microsoft's free compiler toolkit as explained in the README.MSVC document.
 The below information is mostly for historical purposes.